fdalvi/cat-detector/README.md

 To obtain the best accuracy, we tried several architectures that were shallower/deeper - and chose the current architecture as the best balance between accuracy and processing time.
 We used a held out set of 100 images from the PASCAL VOC 2012 validation set to compute our overall mAP on the set, to get a quantitative measure of the overall system's performance.

 We also tried various ratios of positive to negative class samples for each period, as well as the ratio of `background` class to the rest of the negative classes.
 Using a ratio of 1:1 in the first period and 2:1 in the second and third period was crucial to obtaining good accuracy on both positive and negative samples.

+The input image size was another dimension that affects the accuracy significantly.
+On one hand, smaller image sizes help us train deeper networks, but also provide the network fewer pixels to learn from.
+We tried several image dimensions like 32, 64, 128 - and finally settled on `128x128` as a good balance between processing time and accuracy.

 ### How long did your training and inference take, how could you make these faster?